 Most forfeiture proceedings begin with a seizure.
 Once property has been seized by a governmental agency (whether a local police force or a federal agency), notice of the seizure and the entity’s intent to forfeit must be sent to potential claimants (owners).
 18 USC 981(a); Art.
 59.02-59.05.
 Notice must also be published either online or in a local newspaper.
 This notice, in effect, shifts the burden to the claimant or owner.

 Soon after, it is incumbent on the owner to make a claim to the money.
 If they don’t do so in about 30 days, the government gets to keep the property outright.
 18 USC 983 and Art.
 59.01-59.02 Tex.Code.Crim.Pro.

 Also, specialized defenses such as the innocent owner defense, which is designed to protect claimants who are unaware of a property’s connection to crime whether such connection is via facilitation or proceeds, must be declared (pleaded) quickly or subject to being waived.

 People finding themselves in this position need to arrange for legal assistance immediately.
 The laws upon which asset forfeiture laws are based are centuries-old precepts and can be unfamiliar even to attorneys.
-If you have had property seized by a government agency, contact the attorneys at Varghese Summersett PLLC today at (817) 203-2220.
+If you have had property seized by a government agency, contact the attorneys at Varghese Summersett PLLC today at (817) 203-2220 or reach out online.